occ2vec: A principal approach to representing occupations using natural language processing: Introduction

 \VerticalSpace Second, we investigate the occupational degree of two novel characteristics, namely charisma and emotional intelligence (EQ).
-We use definitions from psychological outlets, e.g. the American Psychological Association.
+We use definitions from psychological outlets, e.g., the American Psychological Association.
 Both characteristics are intrinsically interesting and have been found to play a fundamental role in leadership skills and social affability.
 At the outset, charisma and EQ seem conceptually closely related, and we do find similarities empirically.
 The occupations that score high on both charisma and EQ are often found within community and social service, educational instruction, and arts, design, entertainment, sports, and media occupations. as well as educational instruction.
 For charisma, another frequent occupational group is sales.
 The occupations with high degrees of charisma and EQ also share similar wage profiles.
 Particularly, our estimates suggest occupations in the upper part of the wage distribution score high on both charisma and EQ.
 One difference appears in the lower part of the wage distribution, where occupations tend to score high on charisma but not on EQ.
-The projected employment growth is substantial for these occupations.
 Another difference that we detect at the aggregate level enters between occupations that require master's degree versus doctoral degrees.
 Essentially, these occupations score similarly on charisma, whereas there is a dip in the level of EQ for occupations that require doctorates.

 \VerticalSpace The rest of the paper is organized as follows.
-Section \ref{sec:Data} presents the data used in \textbf{occupation2vec}, whereas Section \ref{sec:Methodology} introduces the framework and our NLP method of choice.
+Section \ref{sec:Data} presents the data used in \OccToVec, whereas Section \ref{sec:Methodology} introduces the framework and our NLP method of choice.
 Section \ref{sec:Validation} validates our framework and Section \ref{sec:Application} considers our four applications on task measures, AI, charisma, and EQ, respectively.
 Section \ref{sec:Conclusion} concludes.
-Appendices to data, method, and applications are found in Appendix \ref{App:data}, \ref{App:method}, and \ref{App:tasks}--{App:eq}, respectively.
-Throughout the paper we will be using the notation $\left|A\right|$ for the cardinality of a generic set $A$ and $\left[a,b\right]=\left\{ z\in\mathbb{Z}\vert a\leq z\leq b\right\}$ denotes the set of integers between $a$ and $b$.
+Appendices to data, method, and applications are found in Appendix \ref{App:data}, \ref{App:method}, and \ref{App:tasks}--\ref{App:eq}, respectively.
+Throughout the paper we will be using the notation $\left|A\right|$ for the cardinality of a generic set $A$ and $\left[a,b\right]=\left\{ z\in\mathbb{Z}\vert a\leq z\leq b\right\}$ denotes the set of integers between $a$ and $b$ with $\left[a\right]$ simply meaning $\left\{ 1,\ldots,a\right\}$.